steerio/delayed-map/README.md

 true
 ```

-Operations that won't realize a lazy map include:
+Operations that won't realize a delayed map include:

-* `assoc`, as it always returns another lazy map with a modified seed for not
+* `assoc`, as it always returns another delayed map with a modified seed for
-  yet realized lazy maps (it returns a regular map for realized ones).
+  not yet realized delayed maps (it returns a regular map for realized ones).
 * `select-keys`, _if_ all the selected keys are present in the seed.

 ## Does it act like an immutable map?